sumanchapai/pms/README.md

 **Architecture:**

-Backend is a `json-server` client that uses a `.json` file as a database.
+Backend is a [json-server](https://github.com/typicode/json-server) instance that uses a `.json` file as a database.

 **Usage:**